-- 1. A College Officer shall speak first, outlining the nature of the charge, calling witnesses, and bringing submitted papers to the attention of the panel. - 2.
+- 1. The panel will be chaired by the College Principal or their nominated deputy.
+The panel will also include one other College Officer (or their nominated deputy) and one student representative from the JCR or MCR Executive Committee.
+The College will give due consideration to the diversity of the panel membership. - 2.
+The purpose of the panel is to investigate the matter and draw appropriate conclusions. - 3.
+A College Officer, as Chair, will speak first, outlining the nature of the charge, calling witnesses, and bringing submitted papers to the attention of the panel. - 4.
 The student shall speak next.
-Any person accompanying the student may speak only with the consent of the chair.
-The student may call witnesses, and any papers submitted may be brought to the attention of the panel. - 3.
-The panel may call and seek evidence from any Fellow, Tutor, Officer, Scholar, Student or member of the staff of the College. - 4.
-At the hearing, the student whose case is being heard and the Investigating Officer who presented the charges may question and be questioned by each other and also by any of the members of the Committee. - 5.
+Any person accompanying the student should be a member of the University community i.e. student or staff member, and may speak only with the consent of the Chair.
+The student may also call witnesses. - 5.
+The panel may call and seek evidence from any member of the College community as appropriate. - 6.
+At the hearing, the student whose case is being heard and the Investigating Officer who presented the charges may question and be questioned by each other and also by any of the members of the Committee. - 7.
 The panel shall ask the student to outline any mitigating circumstances that they would like to be taken into account if a breach of College Rules is be established and before a penalty is decided.